yoanncouillec/imagefilter/README.md

 # ImageFilter

-ImageFilter is a C library that apply transformation to images like negative, rotate, blur, etc.
+ImageFilter is a C library that applies transformation to images like negative, rotate, blur, etc.

 * **Easy:** Say what transformation you want on what image and apply!
 * **Flexible:** You can mix transformations.